This image opens up in a popup window. To close this window please push the escape key on your keyboard.Click to enlarge

 Murry Jerry Cattle Run

-Back in 1856, William Duckett White, a squatter from Beaudesert, leased a cattle run called Murry Jerry from the NSW Government.
-(Queensland was administered by the NSW Government until separation in 1859).
+Back in 1856, William Duckett White, a squatter from Beaudesert, leased a cattle run called Murry Jerry from the New South Wales Government.
+(Queensland was administered by the New South Wales Government until separation in 1859).

 Part of the 25 square miles of this cattle run included the town we know now as Mudgeeraba.